Holidays of Future Passed: Production

 The episode, titled "Holidays of Future Passed", was written by J. Stewart Burns and directed by Rob Oliver.
-It was first announced to the press at the Comic-Con convention in San Diego, California on July 23, 2011, during a panel with the producers of The Simpsons.
-"Holidays of Future Passed" is the eleventh episode of the series with a Christmas theme, and the fourth episode set in the future (the others being "Lisa's Wedding" from 1995, "Bart to the Future" from 2000, and "Future-Drama" from 2005).
+It was first announced to the press at San Diego Comic-Con on July 23, 2011, during a panel with the producers of The Simpsons.
+"Holidays of Future Passed" is the eleventh episode of the series with a Christmas theme and the fourth episode set in the future (the others being "Lisa's Wedding" from 1995, "Bart to the Future" from 2000, and "Future-Drama" from 2005).
 Originally there was a joke in the episode about a meltdown occurring at the Springfield Nuclear Power Plant in the future; however, it was cut following the 2011 Tōhoku earthquake and tsunami that resulted in several nuclear accidents in Japan.

-The Simpsons creator Matt Groening made a minor cameo in the episode, though his appearance is not mentioned in the closing credits.
+The Simpsons creator Matt Groening made a minor cameo appearance in the episode, though his appearance is not mentioned in the closing credits.
 In the episode, a robot examines the health of Maggie's fetus.
-Maggie's band is present, and one of the band members presses a button on the robot's "face", which is a screen showing its facial expressions, and a soccer game comes on instead.
+Maggie's band is present and one of the band members presses a button on the robot's "face", which is a screen showing its facial expressions, and a soccer game comes on instead.
 A sports commentator, voiced by Groening, gives a long "goal!" shout that is heard over the game.
 According to The Simpsons music editor Chris Ledesma, as the episode was being recorded, "there were only sounds of crowd cheering during that shot and Matt said we needed to spice it up somehow."
 After going through some different ideas, the staff settled on a commentator shouting "goal!".
 The staff members wanted Groening to provide the voice and he finished the recording in two takes.

 In a 2013 interview with former show writer Conan O'Brien, showrunner Al Jean stated that this episode was intended to serve as a series finale in the case that cast negotiations earlier in the year forced the show to end.

 Reception

 "Holidays of Future Passed" originally aired on the Fox network in the United States on December 11, 2011.
 The episode was watched by approximately 6.43 million people during this broadcast, and in the demographic for adults aged 18–49, it received a 3.0 Nielsen rating and a seven percent share.

 "Holidays of Future Passed" became the most-watched broadcast in Fox's Animation Domination lineup for the night in terms of total viewers.
 For the week of December 5–11, 2011, the episode placed twentieth in the ratings among all prime-time network broadcasts in the 18–49 demographic.

-It was also famous for predicting the Metaverse, which was called the ultranet in the episode.